hyosung11/Launch-School/Courses/JS109/glossary.md

 ## 18. Side-effects

+Ideally, you want a function to do one thing and limit its responsibility.
 A function is said to have **side-effects** if it does any of the following:

 1. It reassigns any non-local variable.
 Reassigning a variable in the outer scope would be a side-effect.
 2. It mutates the value of any object referenced by a non-local variable.
 Mutating an array or object argument, for instance, would be a side-effect.